wmelvin/wmelvin/README.md

 <li><a href="https://github.com/wmelvin/firefox-bookmark-export">firefox-bookmark-export</a> - Exports Firefox bookmarks to a single HTML file (and more).</li>
 <li><a href="https://github.com/wmelvin/firefox-places">firefox-places</a> - Command-line tool to export some items from the Firefox places.sqlite database.</li>
 <li><a href="https://github.com/wmelvin/git-status-report">git-status-report</a> - Command-line utility that writes a text file listing status info for Git repos found under a given path.</li>
+<li><a href="https://github.com/wmelvin/github-repo-info">github-repo-info</a> - A set of Python scripts for retrieving, and working with, data from the GitHub API.</li>
 <li><a href="https://github.com/wmelvin/image-snip">image-snip</a> - Command-line utility to apply same crop and/or zoom to a batch of images.</li>
 <li><a href="https://github.com/wmelvin/index-images">index-images</a> - Scan a directory and create a HTML index of images.</li>
 <li><a href="https://github.com/wmelvin/libreoffice-doc-to-txt">libreoffice-doc-to-txt</a> - Python script that runs the libreoffice executable to convert ODT, DOC, and DOCX files to TXT.</li>